lamnhan066/isolate_manager/README.md

   </details>

 * **Step 2:** Modify the function `FutureOr<dynamic> worker(dynamic message)` in the script to serves your purposes.
 You can also use the `top-level or static function` that you have created above.
+Look at this [example](https://github.com/lamnhan066/isolate_manager/tree/main/example/lib/web_workers) to learn more.

   **You should copy that function to separated file or copy to `worker.dart` file to prevent the `dart compile js` error because some other functions depend on flutter library.**

 * **Step 3:** Run `dart compile js worker.dart -o worker.js -O4` to compile dart to js (-O0 to -O4 is the obfuscated level of `js`).
 * **Step 4:** Copy `worker.js` to web folder (the same folder with `index.html`).